Search

 Reindeer at Apukka Resort

 While we were in the cabin warming up, the owner of the farm told us a little more about the history of his farm.
-We learned that the reindeer are used for these activities during the high season (winter) and that, during the other months of the year, most of the reindeer freely inhabit the forest surrounding the farm.
+We learned that the reindeer are used for these activities during the high season (winter).
+During the other months of the year, most of the reindeer freely inhabit the forest surrounding the farm.

 Lapland What to visit Huskies